 The kit has materials for 10 tests of chlorine, nitrate, iron, copper, phosphates, hardness, pH and temperature and 5 bacteria test tablets.

-3. Field trip preparation checklist
+3. Field Trip Preparation Checklist

 Taking students outside is a crucial component of environmental education.
 Richard Louv in his 2005 book, “Last Child in the Woods: Saving our Children from Nature Deficit Disorder” stresses the importance of taking children outside to explore, learn and play.
 While the water quality lab could be done indoors, the essential environmental component would be lacking.
 As all Ontario teachers are responsible for integrating environmental education expectations into their curriculum delivery, this field trip is a perfect opportunity to do so.
 That said, there are many discouraging factors to overcome when organizing any outdoor field trip.
 This field trip preparation checklist can assist you if you lack experience and wish to avoid problems.